wildingelijah/3GC3Chess/README.md

 This is our 3GC3 final project.
 3D Chess.

 The group consists of:
-Elijah Wilding
+Elijah Wilding,
-Zack Palantzas
+Zack Palantzas,
-Aleem Haq
+Aleem Haq,
 Corey Szeto